 The STAHR email list is the heart of our organization.
 Over this list, we send out notifications of all of our activities, including telescope training classes, monthly astronomy seminars, observatory open houses, and rooftop events for eclipses, space station passes, and space shuttle launches.
 Subscribe to our list now!
 (It’s low traffic, since it’s mainly used for announcements — you can expect around 1 email per week).

-STAHR sponsors trips to dark-sky locations every semester: if you like stargazing and want to enjoy the night sky away from the light pollution of Cambridge, join this mailing list to get announcements of trips.
+STAHR sponsors trips to dark-sky locations every semester: if you like stargazing and want to enjoy the night sky away from the light pollution of Cambridge, subscribe to the list above to get trip announcements.

 If you are interested in getting involved in the club or would like to contact us please e-mail us at stahr [at] hcs.harvard.edu or contact one of our board members.